 Thai Massage

 After a relaxing massage wouldn’t you feel guilty not tipping?
-Being a masseuse is a hard job and it doesn’t pay well.
+Being a masseuse is a hard job, and it doesn’t pay well.
 Many masseuses get only a small fraction of what you pay for a massage.
-I try and tip at least 15%.
+I try to tip at least 15%.
 Try to give it directly to the masseuse to ensure it goes to the correct person.
-One of our favorite things to do in Thailand on a rainy day is getting a massage or three.
+One of our favorite things to do in Thailand on a rainy day is get a massage or three.

 Suggested Tip: